cloud-native-toolkit/terraform-any-terraform-aws-portworx/PORTWORX_ESSENTIALS.md

 * Convert the contents for the file to base64 encoding echo <portworx_essentials_xxxxx.yaml> | base64

-* Convert the contents for the file to base64 encoding

 * Copy the base64 encoding output and  set as value for terraform `portworx_spec` variable to use in Terraform execution.